You Earned a Ticket!

 Emergency funds

 Sometimes, California’s schools face special circumstances that require funding beyond what is allocated at the beginning of the fiscal year.
+When the federal government comes to the rescue, it does so by providing categorically-defined funds.

 California schools feed all children

 Food service is one of the oldest federal interventions in school systems.
 Meals are prepared or coordinated through schools, with the costs supported by a mix of federal, state and local funds.
 In 2022-23, California became the first state in the country to provide all students with free lunch.
+It does so with a mix of categorical funds from the federal government, the state, and local funds.

 More exceptions to come

-Of course none of these funds and programs are meaningful unless they ultimately benefit students, right?
+Of course, none of these funds and programs are meaningful unless they ultimately benefit students, right?
 The next lesson examines how little we know about how funds are actually used.

 Quiz